Sworple/sworple.github.io/README.md

 very basic website

 ## three things linked on it;
-altered fork of Trimps
+altered fork of Trimps <br>
-altered version of Progress Knight personal side-project of wallDefense
+altered version of Progress Knight <br>
+personal side-project of wallDefense <br>